akankshatanwar1701/akankshatanwar1701.github.io/_pages/about.md

 News Update
 ======
+**10 September 2020**: Started as a mentor at Codess.Cafe, to guide 5 sophomore women
+**September 2020**: Secured a perfect 10 SGPA in the fourth semester at university!
 **12 AUGUST 2020**: Secured the Third Place in [Microsoft Engage 2020](http://microsoft.acehacker.com/mars/)
 **25- 26 JULY 2020**: Attended the Google APAC Women Techmakers' Scholars Retreat!
 **JULY 2020**: Started working on [AI-Tic-Tac-Toe](https://codess-tic-tac-toe.herokuapp.com/)